 Spend a MINIMUM of 30 minutes a day focusing on your partner

 Spend this time with your full attention honed in on your partner.
 This could take place at the dinner table, in the family area or living room with the TV off, cuddled in bed, etc… Eliminate interruptions such as children, roommates, and friends, so you can take the time to find out how his or her day went and share how your day was.
+And turn off your phones or put them on do not disturb.

 Stop your busy life and make your relationship your number one focus.
 Date night helps kindle intimacy.
 Get dressed up for one another, spend time focusing on one another, and laugh together.